We have all heard the phrase, “A picture is worth a thousand words”. To Airbnb hosts, it’s more true that, “A picture is worth a thousand dollars!”

-You have gone through the trouble of identifying your target audience’s desired amenities, so you should showcase that hard work in your listing.
+You have gone through the trouble of identifying and purchasing your target audience’s desired amenities.
+Make sure you showcase that hard work in your listing.

 2. Basic Amenities

-Although there is an amenity checklist on Airbnb, experienced hosts know that not all guests will read through your listing.
-No guarantee the guests will look through the pictures, either, but this puts your amenities in two different places.
-That way guests can see that you have thought of everything, instead of messaging you to ask a bunch of questions.
+Although Airbnb does have an amenities checklist, experienced hosts know that most guests won’t read your entire listing.
+Of course, there is no guarantee the guests will look through the pictures, either – but this at least puts your amenities in two different listing locations.
+This also will save you time, because guests can easily see that you have thought of everything, instead of messaging you a bunch of questions.

-When done right, the basic amenities are anything but boring.
+When done right, basic amenities are anything but boring.
 This is a chance for you to create a story, one where your guests can picture themselves as characters.
-It also shows that you are thinking ahead to anticipate their needs.
+Including these touches also shows that you are thinking ahead to anticipate their needs.